 The visiting hours are from 8 to 12 in the morning and from 3 pm to 6 pm in the afternoon.
 You can visit on any day of the week except Thursday.
 Special occasions are celebrated on the mother’s birthday so you may have a visit on that day.
 It stands on Ripon Street on AJC Bose road in Kolkata.
 The nearest landmark is the Sealdah Loreto convent.

 How to go and where to stay

-Taxis are available directly to the house from Netaji Subhas Chandra International airport and the fare is Rs 200-250 approx. Or else you can board Buses that go to Maniktala and Park circus and then from there take a taxi to reach the mother house.
+Taxis are available directly to the house from Netaji Subhas Chandra International airport and the fare is Rs 200-250 approx. Or else you can board Buses that go to Maniktala and Park circus and then from there take a taxi to reach the mother’s house.
 If you go from Sealdah station then bus 45/B would take you there.
-Taxis are also available in reasonable rates.
-There are also some nearby attractions such as Bamboo villa and St. James Church situated opposite the house.
-The nearest home stay is Baptist Mission Society just a bit far way fro there.
+Taxis are also available at reasonable rates.
+There are also some nearby attractions such as a Bamboo villa and St. James Church situated opposite the house.
+The nearest homestay is the Baptist Mission Society just a bit far away from there.

 Some tips to know before you visit Mother House Kolkata